dinoboards/ez80-for-rc2014-backplanes/index.md

 <h2><strong>Design Details</strong></h2>

-<p>I have journaled some of my thinking around the design and learnings in the project log.&nbsp; If this is the your first viewing of the project, you may want to read through these journal entries sorted by 'Oldest' first.
-Click here:&nbsp;<a href="https://hackaday.io/project/196330/logs?sort=oldest">Journal Log</a></p>
+I have journaled some of my thinking around the design and learnings in the project log.&nbsp; If this is the your first viewing of the project, you may want to read through these journal entries sorted by 'Oldest' first.
+Click here: [Journal Log](./all-journals.md)

 <h2><strong>Which eZ80?</strong></h2>